HoBeZwe/NURBS.jl/docs/src/basis_def.md

 # Bases

-Two considered B-spline and NURBS basis functions are based on a knot vector.
+The two considered B-spline and NURBS basis functions are based on a knot vector.

 ---
 ## [Knot Vectors](@id kvec)